PaulGriz/MITxPro-Bad-Bank-Project/README.md

 ## Features

-1. Global State Managemqent with Zustand
+1. Global State Management with Zustand
 2. Data Persistence with Local Storage
 3. Routing with React Router
 4. Form Validation with Zod